dotnet/designs/accepted/2023/wasm-browser-threads.md

     - it has synchronous `SynchronizationContext.Send`
         - can propagate caller stack frames
         - can propagate exceptions from callee thread
-    - this would not work in sidecar design
     - when the method is async
         - we can schedule it asynchronously to the `JSWebWorker` or main thread
         - propagate result/exceptions via `TaskCompletionSource.SetException` from any managed thread